terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

   \ ``UserDetails``\  created by \ ``JdbcDaoImpl``\  which is explained in :ref:`userDetailsService`\ , stores only the minimum required information such as "User ID" and "Authority".

   When other information related to the user such as "User name" etc. is required to be displayed as screen fields, it is necessary to extend \ ``UserDetails``\  and  \ ``UserDetailsService``\ .
-  For extension methods, please refer, \ :ref:`extendsuserdetailsservice`\ .
+  For extension methods, refer to \ :ref:`extendsuserdetailsservice`\ .

 .. _authentication(spring_security)_how_to_use_sessionmanagement: